Chenguku/Reactive-Goalkeeper/README.md

-# Reflex Keeper
+# Reactive Keeper

-Reflex Keeper is a real-time simulated goalkeeper that detects a penalty ball, estimates its trajectory, and emits a left, center, or right dive decision within a reaction budget.
+Reactive Keeper is a real-time simulated goalkeeper that detects when a soccer ball is shot, estimates its trajectory, and emits a left, center, or right dive decision within a reaction budget.
 The shared core is platform-neutral; macOS is the development target, while QNX is the deterministic deployment target.

 ## macOS commands